oss-review-toolkit/ort/README.md

 For running tests and individual test cases from the IDE, the [kotest plugin](https://plugins.jetbrains.com/plugin/14080-kotest) needs to be installed.
 Afterwards tests can be run via the green "Play" icon from the gutter as described above.

+# Want to Help or have Questions?

+All contributions are welcome.
+If you are interested in contributing, please read our [contributing guide](https://github.com/oss-review-toolkit/.github/blob/main/CONTRIBUTING.md), and to get quick answers to any of your questions we recommend you [join our Slack community](https://join.slack.com/t/ort-talk/shared_invite/enQtMzk3MDU5Njk0Njc1LThiNmJmMjc5YWUxZTU4OGI5NmY3YTFlZWM5YTliZmY5ODc0MGMyOWIwYmRiZWFmNGMzOWY2NzVhYTI0NTJkNmY).

 # License

 Copyright (C) 2017-2022 HERE Europe B.V.\